shim24sa/Fish-information-system/README.md

 # Fish-Project
 This project is designed to serve as a comprehensive platform for searching and exploring various fish species, their habitats, behavior, and other relevant information.
-The application is built using Python's Flask framework and utilizes MySQL as the database for storing and retrieving fish-related data.
+The application is built using Python's Django framework and utilizes MySQL as the database for storing and retrieving fish-related data.

 ## Installation
 To set up the Fish-Project on your local machine, follow these steps: